-MAJOR: A minimum of eleven courses (44 units).
-These must include three historical survey courses (ECLS 286 or 287, ECLS 288, and ECLS 289) and two seminars for majors (ECLS 390 and ECLS 490).
-Students may substitute one of the first-year courses 186-189 for its counterpart in the 200-level historical survey series.
-The remaining six elective courses should be chosen in consultation with the adviser; they must include one course from each of the following four categories, and no more than two taken at the 200-level:
+MAJOR: A major requires a minimum of eleven courses (44 units).
+These must include three historical survey courses (ENGL 287, ENGL 288, and ENGL 289); students may substitute one of the corresponding first-year survey courses (187, 188, 189) for its 200 level counterpart (287, 288, 289), but may not receive major credit for both (e.g. 187 and 287).
+Students must also take three sequential seminars (ENGL 290, ENGL 390, and ENGL 490) in their sophomore, junior and senior years, respectively.
+The remaining five courses should be chosen in consultation with the student’s adviser.
+But they must include one course from each of the following four categories, with no more than two taken at the 200-level:

-Students considering going on to graduate work in literature are strongly encouraged to take additional ECLS courses beyond the minimum of eleven which will broaden and deepen their knowledge of literary history.
-They should also take ECLS 370, Literary Criticism.
-Most graduate programs also require proficiency in at least one foreign language.
+Students considering graduate work in literature are strongly encouraged to take additional English courses beyond the minimum of eleven in order to broaden and deepen their knowledge of literary history and their practice of literary interpretation.
+They should also take ENGL 370: Literary Criticism.
+Most graduate programs require proficiency in at least one foreign language.

-ADVANCED PLACEMENT POLICY: ECLS majors who before entering Occidental have completed the AP test in English with a score of 4 or 5 may petition the department chair to be allowed to graduate with 10 courses (including all required courses and historical categories) rather than the 11 specified above.
+ADVANCED PLACEMENT POLICY: English majors who have completed the AP test in English with a score of 4 or 5 may petition the department chair to be allowed to graduate with 10 courses (including all required courses and Group I-IV categories) rather than the 11 specified above.

-COMPREHENSIVE REQUIREMENT: All majors must take ECLS 490 (Senior Seminar) in the fall of the senior year, where they will design, develop, and complete a significant project involving literary research and analysis.
-The project will result in a substantial paper and a 20-minute formal oral presentation at the ECLS Senior Symposium held during the spring semester.
-See the department chair for more details.
+SENIOR COMPREHENSIVE REQUIREMENT: All majors must take ENGL 490 (Senior Seminar) in the fall of the senior year, where they will design, develop, and complete a significant project involving literary research and analysis.
+The project will result in a substantial essay of original interpretation and pertinent secondary research, and a formal conference-style oral presentation at the Senior Symposium held during the spring semester.
+See the department website for more details.

-HONORS: Honors may be awarded to graduating seniors who demonstrate excellence in course work and in an honors thesis.
-To be eligible, students must have a 3.5 grade point average in courses taken toward the major and an overall 3.25 grade point average.
-Qualified students who want to pursue honors should consult with the department chair during the spring semester of the junior year and should submit a proposal for an honors thesis by the end of the first week of Fall semester.
-Students whose proposals are accepted will register for ECLS 499 (Honors), usually for two units in both the fall and spring semesters, and they will write a thesis to be completed and orally defended before a faculty committee during the spring semester.
-Honors candidates are required to take ECLS 370; if possible they should take it in the junior year.
-For further details, see the department chair or your ECLS advisor and pick up a copy of the ECLS honors regulations in the department office.
+HONORS: Honors may be awarded to graduating seniors who demonstrate excellence in course work and who successfully develop their comps project into an honors thesis.
+To be eligible, students must have a 3.65 grade point average in courses taken toward the major and an overall 3.5 grade point average.
+Qualified students will be invited to apply for permission to proceed to honors by the department prior to the beginning of the spring semester.
+Upon review by department faculty, students whose applications are accepted will register for ENGL 499 (Independent Study), for two units in the spring semester.
+They will complete a thesis to be orally defended before a faculty committee during the spring semester.
+Honors candidates are encouraged to take ENGL 370, preferably in the junior year.
+For further details, consult with your department advisor.